aipl-author/AIPL/README.md

 ---

 ### 🌱 16 Can I contribute to the AIPL Project
 Yes.
 If you open an issue or pull request we can discuss your recommended changes.
-Feel free to improve the Anti Intellectual Property License to make it more legally binding, clear and functional!
+Feel free to improve the Anti Intellectual Property License to make it more legally binding, clear and functional or improve the FAQ!